ellisware/papermc-docker/README.md

 # PaperMC Docker
 This is a Linux Docker image for the PaperMC Minecraft server.
+Forked from phyremaster/papermc.

 PaperMC is an optimized Minecraft server with plugin support (Bukkit, Spigot, Sponge, etc.).
 This image provides a basic PaperMC server.
 All customizations are left to the user.